 - Index Funds: If you want to invest in an index fund – there are plenty of iShares ETFs to choose from.
 This includes ETFs that track the FTSE 100, China 25, NASDAQ 100, Dow Jones, and the Russell 1000.

 - Global Stocks: iShares offers a number of ETFs that aim to give you exposure to the global stock markets.
 For example, by opting for the iShares Core MSCI World UCITS ETF, you will be investing in over 1,500 stocks from 23 different countries.

 - Specific Stock Types: There are also iShares ETFs that target a specific niche of the stock markets.
-This includes ETFs that track the best-performing growth stocks, dividend stocks, and blue-chip stocks.
+This includes ETFs that track the growth stocks, dividend stocks, and blue-chip stocks.